nazifansari/Landing-Page/README.md

 git clone https://github.com/nazifansari/Landing-Page.git

 ## Demo
-You can view a live demo of the landing-Page (click here).
+You can view a live demo of the landing-Page [click here](https://nazifansari.github.io/Landing-Page/).

 ## License
 This Landing page Project is licensed under the MIT License.